-The Latest: 1 body found after explosion during standoff
+The Latest: Owners of explosion site were divorcing

-NORTH HAVEN, Conn. – The Latest on an explosion during a standoff in Connecituct (all times local):
+NORTH HAVEN, Conn. – The Latest on an explosion during a standoff in Connecticut (all times local):

 9:40 a.m.